 Possible causes of the loose steering

-It’s very important to note that incorrect tire pressures could also cause a vehicle to wander all over the road if the tires are over-inflated.
-Over-inflated tires result in the tires “ballooning” causing the outer parts of the tire to not make full contact with the road surface.
+It’s very important to note that incorrect tire pressures could also cause a vehicle to wander all over the road if they are over-inflated.
+Why is this?
+Well, over-inflated tires cause a tire “ballooning” effect, resulting in the outer parts of the tire to not make full contact with the road surface.
 This results in the contact point of the tire only being in the center of the tread pattern.
 The truck will have a very fidgety, sensitive steering effect which can lead to the vehicle wandering a lot easier.
-So, check your tire pressures first and consult your owner’s manual for the recommended tire pressures when driving empty vs loaded.
+So, first, check your tire pressures and consult your owner’s manual for the recommended tire pressures when driving empty vs loaded.

 Possible solutions to tighten things up